 Raspberry Leaf Tea in Pregnancy – Benefits, Side Effects, and More

 Raspberry leaf tea is known for its medicinal properties and has been in use for a long time.
-It is rich in nutrients, vitamins, antioxidants and alkaloids.
-It has many health benefits and is essentially known to help in labour and childbirth.
-If you’re pregnant, you may have probably heard that drinking raspberry leaf tea can help induce labour.
-But does this wonder berry is really beneficial during pregnancy?
+Rich in nutrients, vitamins, antioxidants, and alkaloids, it has several health benefits and is known to help in labour and childbirth.
+If you’re pregnant, you may have probably heard that drinking raspberry leaf tea in pregnancy can help induce labour.
+But is this wonderberry really beneficial during pregnancy?
 Let’s find out!
-Read this article to know more about raspberry tea, its benefits and side effects!
+Read this article to learn more about raspberry leaf tea for pregnant women, its benefits and side effects!
+While there are several health claims about different herbs and teas, it is best to consult your doctor before trying any concoction during pregnancy to prevent any health issues.

 What Is Raspberry Tea?

-Raspberry tea is a cool and refreshing beverage with antioxidants properties and vitamins.
+Raspberry tea is a cool and refreshing beverage with antioxidant properties and vitamins (1).
 There are two types of Raspberry tea – Raspberry fruit tea and Raspberry leaf tea.
-The Raspberry fruit tea is made with fresh Raspberry fruit juice, tea, lime juice and sugar syrup and is served with ice.
-On the other hand, a raspberry leaf tea is bitter in taste and has a floral aroma.
+The raspberry fruit tea is made with fresh raspberry fruit juice, tea, lime juice, and sugar syrup and served with ice.
+On the other hand, raspberry leaf tea has a bitter taste and a floral aroma.
 Both types have their own benefits.
-While raspberry fruit tea is loaded with essential nutrients, minerals and has several health benefits, Raspberry leaf tea aids in easy labour and childbirth.
+While raspberry fruit tea is loaded with essential nutrients and minerals and has several health benefits, it aids in easy labour and childbirth.

 Benefits of Drinking Raspberry Leaf Tea During Pregnancy